joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 In order to run python code on your Raspberry Pi, you need to connect to it.
 Because we use the Raspberry Pis without a screen, you have to connect to them over the network.
 We do this using a secure shell (SSH) program.

 Firstly, make sure you have a secure shell program.
-If you're on Windows, you need something like [putty](https://www.putty.org/), which should be installed on the university computers, and is a free download for your own computer.
-If you're on Mac, you can use command line `ssh` in the terminal.
+On Windows, Linux or Mac, you can use the command line `ssh` program in the terminal / command prompt.
+Or if you prefer a graphical interface, you can use something like [putty](https://www.putty.org/), which is a free download Windows.

 Note the network address on the screen of the raspberry Pi, it will be something like `10.154.1.222`, followed by `:w`.
 Ignore the `:w` bit, that just says that it is connected via WiFi.